Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 ```

 The directory was blocked, however the tester was able to access it by abusing tomcat path normalisation.
 This feature normalises URL paths, however by entering a the Tomcat path parameter character ";".
 The Nginx reverse proxy will not normalise the path therefore the requested page will be served.
-By entering the URL "https://seal.htb/test/..;/manager/html" the server will actually  return  "https://seal.htb/manager/html" bypassing the restriction.
+By entering the URL "https://seal.htb/manager/test/..;/html" the server will actually  return "https://seal.htb/manager/html" bypassing the restriction.
+This works to access the manager page however requires more work to upload a war file.
+The tester had to intercept the post request with burp suite and change the post URL to the bypass the address with the double period and a semicolon